-Daniel is a Lecturer in Environmental and Ecological Economics at the University of Leeds, and the current leader of the Economics and Policy for Sustainability Research Group.
+Daniel is an Associate Professor in Environmental and Ecological Economics at the University of Leeds, and the current leader of the Economics and Policy for Sustainability Research Group.
 His research focuses on the changes that would be needed to achieve a sustainable economy within planetary boundaries, and the relationships between resource use and human well-being.

 Before joining the School of Earth and Environment at the University of Leeds, Daniel was the Planning Analyst for the Capital Regional District in the city of Victoria, Canada.
 His work included the implementation and monitoring of the city’s Regional Growth Strategy.
 Before this, Daniel worked in the private sector for an energy services company designing systems to help commercial buildings reduce their energy use.
 Daniel holds a Ph.D. in ecological economics from the University of Leeds, and a master of environmental studies degree from Dalhousie University.

 Macroeconomics of sustainability